TouchDesigner for interactive system integration

 • Run or orchestrate external processes such as a Stable Diffusion pipeline, treating generated frames or textures as additional media sources in the real-time graph.

-The same IO pattern appears in other work, such as the Nespresso New York interactive video wall, where computer vision and LiDAR feed into a shared control layer and drive large scale responsive visuals.
-The mix of sensors changes, but the structure of sensor driven interactive installations stays similar when TouchDesigner holds the center.
+The same IO pattern appears in our work, such as the Nespresso New York interactive video wall, where computer vision and LiDAR feed into a shared control layer and drive large-scale responsive visuals.
+The mix of sensors changes, but the structure of sensor-driven interactive installations stays similar when TouchDesigner holds the centre.

 For technical directors, this makes TouchDesigner a practical base for interactive system integration.
 It keeps sensor streams, audio, textures, and 3D meshes aligned behind one timing model, supports a real-time media pipeline with TouchDesigner and Unity / Unreal Engine, and provides a single place where routing, logging, and failures can be inspected.